 But laced between the humour are some shocking stories which highlight just a handful of what the struggling NHS have to deal with – and that’s just in one department.

 Yes okay, I laughed when a girl with a nut allergy used peanut butter as lube, and when another used a mars bar wrapper as a condom.

 But there’s also the dramatic crash back down to earth like a platform has been ripped from under your feet when Adam Kay retells performing a pregnancy termination to save a young girls life.

 It touches on how relationships outside of hospital walls strain, and reminds us that those NHS workers who keep clocking in for 12 hour shifts day in, day out, are human.
 They may live and breathe their career, but they go back home after a gruelling shift of removing bizarre objects from even more bizarre holes and have a life, a family, interests and passions.
 The scrubs may come off, but the emotions of the day don’t wash off so easily.

 Right now, our NHS workers – the unsung heroes – are fighting on a frontline against an enemy they’ve never encountered, and giving it their all.

-This isn’t another Christmas in the NHS, but Kay’s honest, eye-opening book sure gives insight into their difficult daily encounters.
+This isn’t another Christmas in the NHS, but Kay’s honest, eye-opening book sure gives insight into their difficult daily encounters before the pandemic.

 One review on Goodreads read: “The British public will finally appreciate the sacrifices made and the challenges faced by the unsung heroes of the NHS.”